corsairmarks/nonbinary_leaders/mod/README.md

 ### Unresolvable Issues

-Recruiting leaders while paused can cause two different, incorrect things to happen (although not at the same time):

-1. Changing a leader's gender identity creates an updated duplicate, but the original may appear to remain in the leader pool.
+Changing a leader's gender identity creates an updated duplicate, but if the game is paused the original may appear to remain in the leader pool.
 Unpause the game and the original will be removed.
-If the "Recruit Leader" window is open, leader's portrait will change clothes (to the defaults) and their level become -1; this is purely a display issue - that leader has been removed from the game.
+If the "Recruit Leader" window is open, the leader's portrait will change clothes (to the defaults) and their level becomes -1; this is purely a display issue - that leader has been removed from the game.
 This graphical glitch also leads to lots of leader-related logs in error.log because the removed, zombie leader had no owner.
-2. Randomized leaders in the pool who choose to retain their assigned gender identity but change their presentation do not propelry switch their portrait.
-Playing unpaused reduces (but does not eliminate) this issue.
-New in 3.1 due to the game being more conservative about changing a leader's portrait graphic.
-This a very minor issue that impacts very few leaders and is not noticable unless viewing things with `debugtooltip`.

 ### Limitations